ajbrookhouse/WSU_PlantBio_ML/README.md

 # WSU PlantBio ML

-General Description of the project including motivations and also what it can do.
+General description of the project including instructions and explainations.
 Give credit to https://github.com/zudi-lin/pytorch_connectomics

 ## Table of contents